zetavg/chromium-website/site/blink/launching-features/index.md

 the API Owners should be able to see evidence that you've seriously and comprehensively engaged with their comments, and tried to resolve any concerns.

+If your specification is still in an [incubation venue](#incubation-venue) and not a working group, propose that the feature migrate to a working group.
+There's no requirement that a working group adopt the feature before Chromium ships it, but if we're ready to ship it, we need to declare publicly that we think incubation is finished.
+Ask your [spec mentor](/blink/spec-mentors) for help with this.

 Update ChromeStatus with:
 * a target milestone for shipping (and remember to keep this updated, if things change) and